I spend a lot of time struggling to find a way to gather all of these feelings constantly running through my mind.

-I spend a lot of up and down time with my moods and the way I look at the series of events that have lead me to this corner of my couch in the home I share with my now Hubsband.
-Yes I am aware that that is not a real word, no I do not care.
+I spend a lot time up and down with my moods and the way I look at the series of events that have lead me to this corner of my couch in the home I share with my now Hubsband.
+Yes I am aware that that is not a real word, and, no, I do not care.

-I either whimper or weep uncontrollably in his arms when this post-cancer life feels overwhelming.
+I whimper or weep uncontrollably in his arms when the realities of this post-cancer life feel far too overwhelming.

-I spend a lot of time in a tug-of-war with my thoughts and writing; just trying to navigate through their parts and trying to figure out what parts of my life I want to keep sacred and close to my heart, and what parts I want to share with the world.
-Continue reading “Love, life, feelings, writing, and everything else”
+I spend a lot of time in a tug-of-war with my thoughts and my writing.
+As I try to navigate their parts and to figure out which parts of my life I want to keep sacred and close to my heart, and which parts I want to share with the world.
+Continue reading The Road to Memoir

 I am a girl.
 I am 25.
 I am a bride-to-be.
 I am a writer.
 I am a